buley/dash/README.md

 Same-origin.
 Size limits.

+IDB is typically available in both the main `window` and in Web Workers thanks to an abstracted [`IDBEnvironment`](https://developer.mozilla.org/en-US/docs/Web/API/IDBEnvironment) interface.

-## The IndexedDB API
+## The `IndexedDB` API

 ### Databases

 Database house object stores and have two distinguishing characteristics: a name (string) and version (number).
-Together they represent a given database layout or "schema" - and any other schema would be under either a different database name or a different version number.
+They are reached through an instance of [`IDBFactory`](https://developer.mozilla.org/en-US/docs/Web/API/IDBFactory) object at the `window.indexedDB` namespace.

 #### Database Names

-Databases names are case-sensitive.
+Databases names are case-sensitive and cannot change.
 When opening a database, a programmer must specify a databases name and optionally its version.
 Speficying a version greather than the current allows us to entry a "version change" transaction that enables database schema changes.
 When no version is specified, the database will open with the most recent database version.

 #### Database Versions